cjeanneret/speedtest-dashboard/README.md

 You might as well want to edit the "wget" command in order to check with another website than google.com.
 Just ensure it's a reliable target.

+### Dygraphs configuration
+You might want to put the maximal bandwidth you should have in the index.html file - find MAX_BW and set it to the maximum you should get according to your contract (in Mbit/s).

+That will be used for two things:
+  * graphic vertical scale
+  * put two horizontal lines, upper for contractual bandwidth, lower for the "accepted difference" which is set to 20%.

+Meaning: if your bandwidth is under the lower red line, you might start hitting your provider for support and maybe even ask for some refund or stuff like that.

 ### Cronjob

 The cron job must looks like that: